 Disadvantages?
 Prolonged sitting like this can get tiring, precisely because we are using our muscles.
 Also, kneeling chairs will gradually compress the knees, so you’ll need a break after a while from that.

 When we sit passively, in a proper way, we rest our back against the back of the chair.
+This is the default way most of us now use chairs in an office setting and, of course, how car seats work.
 See this picture below.

 Advantages?
 We are relaxed – it isn’t tiring in that sense.
-A well-designed chair allows us to do this correctly, but we must still use it in the right way – especially we must have our bottom right back against the chair, and we mustn’t lean forward with our upper back.
+A well-designed chair allows us to do this correctly, but we must still use it in the right way – especially we need to have our bottom right back against the chair, and we should not lean forward with our upper back.

 Disadvantages?
 Our spinal muscles get lazy and weak and we are very static and still compared to active sitting.